jcedwew/Save-TXT/README.md

-How physical robot actions are structured to produce verifiable outputs
+How physical robot actions are structured to produce verifiable outputs/ POW